Domestic Violence Defense Lawyer | Philadelphia, PA

 - Pre-Trial Motions - If any of the evidence was obtained illegally, then we may be able to file pre-trial motions to have that evidence excluded or suppressed.
 For example, if the police interrogated the defendant without Miranda warnings, it may be possible to have the resulting statements excluded from evidence.

 The exact defense in any case will always be specific to the case.
 In some cases, there may be defense evidence such as video or photographs or eyewitnesses who will testify to a different version of events.
 Therefore, it is important that you retain a criminal defense attorney who has the experience and skill to fully investigate your case and prepare the best possible defense.

 We Can Help With Domestic Violence Allegations

-Domestic violence allegations are serious.
+Domestic abuse allegations are serious.
 They can lead to criminal conviction, jail time, and even the loss of your home.
-Given the serious consequences of a conviction or final PFA Order, it is critical that you hire experienced criminal defense counsel who will fight for you if you are facing allegations of domestic abuse.
-Our experienced Philadelphia criminal defense lawyers have extensive experience and proven track records of success in defending clients against domestic abuse allegations.
+Given the serious consequences of a conviction or final PFA Order, it is critical that you hire experienced criminal defense counsel who will fight for you if you are facing allegations of violence against a family member or romantic partner.
+Our experienced Philadelphia criminal defense lawyers have extensive experience and proven track records of success in defending clients against these life-changing allegations.
 Call 267-225-2545 for a free strategy session today.